GiovanniGrieco/corsaro.github.io/index.md

 ---

 ### Other Projects
 These software have a proprietary license.
-If you want to contribute, send your resumé on my [email](mailto:giovanni.grc96@gmail.com).
+If you want to contribute, send your resumé at my [email](mailto:giovanni.grc96@gmail.com).

 * #### Siria
 A state-of-the-art AI that helps you via common IM-apps such WhatsApp, Telegram etc. More information [here](https://bitbucket.org/corsaroquad/siria-for-whatsapp/wiki/Home)